 On egress a map lookup is first performed using the destination IP to determine if a packet should be encrypted and if so what keys are available on the destination node.
 The most recent key available on both nodes is chosen and the packet is marked for encryption.
 The packet is then passed to the Linux xfrm layer where it is encrypted.
 Upon receiving the now encrypted packet it is passed to the next layer either by sending it to the Linux stack for routing or doing a direct tail call if an overlay is in use.

-Socket Layer Enforcement: Socket layer enforcement use two hooks the socket operations hook and the socket send/recv hook to monitor and attach to all TCP sockets associated with Cilium managed endpoints, including any L7 proxies.
+Socket Layer Enforcement: Socket layer enforcement uses two hooks (the socket operations hook and the socket send/recv hook) to monitor and attach to all TCP sockets associated with Cilium managed endpoints, including any L7 proxies.
 The socket operations hook will identify candidate sockets for accelerating.
 These include all local node connections (endpoint to endpoint) and any connection to a Cilium proxy.
 These identified connections will then have all messages handled by the socket send/recv hook and will be accelerated using sockmap fast redirects.
 The fast redirect ensures all policies implemented in Cilium are valid for the associated socket/endpoint mapping and assuming they are sends the message directly to the peer socket.
 This is allowed because the sockmap send/recv hooks ensures the message will not need to be processed by any of the objects above.

-L7 Policy: The L7 Policy object redirect proxy traffic to a Cilium userspace proxy instance.
+L7 Policy: The L7 Policy object redirects proxy traffic to a Cilium userspace proxy instance.
 Cilium uses an Envoy instance as its userspace proxy.
 Envoy will then either forward the traffic or generate appropriate reject messages based on the configured L7 policy.

 These components are connected to create the flexible and efficient datapath used by Cilium.
 Below we show the following possible flows connecting endpoints on a single node, ingress to an endpoint, and endpoint to egress networking device.
 In each case there is an additional diagram showing the TCP accelerated path available when socket layer enforcement is enabled.